 Thursday: Living Room

-Week Four: Garages, Basements, Attics
+Week Four: Garages, Basements, and Attics

-Monday-Friday: Pace yourself.
+Pace yourself.
 These areas of the home are where we tend to store all of our unwanted items.
 Each household has different places where they keep most of these miscellaneous pieces.
 This project can seem daunting, so have the whole family help out!